enchant97/frameworks_and_languages_module/technical_report.md

 }
 ```

-Having reduced "boilerplate" code allows for quicker implementation of new features and less bugs, due to repeated tasks like adding a new "GET" route with one line of code.
-It also helps future developers when they are maintaining/adding to the existing code, as it will look more consistent.
+Having reduced "boilerplate" code allows for quicker implementation of new features and less bugs, due to repeated tasks being added with minimal code.
+For example adding a new "GET" route only requires one line of code.
+Having less code will also aid future developers when they are maintaining/adding to the existing code, as there will be less duplicated code.

 - [Gin-Gonic Quickstart](https://gin-gonic.com/docs/quickstart/)